 LifeAlert was the only dependable device to help seniors after a fall for many years.
 But now, several companies sell PERS and other aging in place products.

-- MyNotifi, a medical alert wristband that notifies a relative or friend in the event of a fall.
+- MyNotifi is a medical alert wristband that notifies a relative or friend in the event of a fall.

-- SafelyYou, a privacy-focused camera system that detects falls and immediately sends an alert.
+- SafelyYou is a privacy-focused camera system that detects falls and immediately sends an alert.

-- UnaliWear Kanega Watch, a voice-controlled smartwatch that includes medication reminders and automatically contacts emergency operators after a fall.
+- UnaliWear Kanega Watch is a voice-controlled smartwatch that includes medication reminders and automatically contacts emergency operators after a fall.

 - Philips Lifeline, a medical alert system similar to LifeAlert, sends an alert if your loved one falls.

-- Connect America, a company that offers a range of PERS and other aging in place products.
-It sells medical alert systems, remote patient monitoring, and medication management devices to help your parent stay safe and healthy at home.
+- Connect America offers a range of PERS and other aging in place products.
+In addition, it sells medical alert systems, remote patient monitoring, and medication management devices to help your parent stay safe and healthy at home.

 - GrandCare Systems is a user-friendly touchscreen device with remote monitoring, home health care, and communication features.
 You can remotely program various reminders, schedule tasks, and more.